Redlock: Hackers used Tesla’s public cloud for cryptocurrency mining

 “The message from this research is loud and clear — the unmistakable potential of cloud environments is seriously compromised by sophisticated hackers identifying easy-to-exploit vulnerabilities,” said Gaurav Kumar, chief technology officer of RedLock and head of the CSI team, in a statement.
 “In our analysis, cloud service providers such as Amazon, Microsoft and Google are trying to do their part, and none of the major breaches in 2017 was caused by their negligence.
 However, security is a shared responsibility: Organizations of every stripe are fundamentally obliged to monitor their infrastructures for risky configurations, anomalous user activities, suspicious network traffic, and host vulnerabilities.
 Without that, anything the providers do will never be enough.”

-We’ve asked Tesla for comment.
 RedLock uses artificial intelligence to detect threats to cloud services such as Amazon Web Services, Microsoft Azure, and Google Cloud.
 The company is backed by Sierra Ventures, Storm Ventures, Dell Technologies Capital, and others.